yanvow/adhd_ds/index.md

 {% include cluster_ratings.html %}

 From the bar plots, it is clear that there is no clear winner between the clusters in the Action and Horror genres.
 However, in the Drama and Comedy genres, a significant difference in ratings between clusters exists.
-Specifically, cluster 3, which represents the 'Cinderella' story arc, is the highest rated in the Drama genre.
-In the Comedy genre, cluster 3, the 'Man in the Hole' arc, is also the highest rated.
+Specifically, the *'Man in the Hole'* story arc (represented by cluster 3 in both genres) is the highest rated in both the *Drama* and *Comedy* genres.

+Is it any surprise that we all want to see the main character triumph over their struggles and find happiness in the end?
+It's what we love!

 ##### Ratings
 With the same aim to find the best movie arc but in terms of ratings, we we want to find the most rated one among the others.
 Following the same procedure as before we obtain those findings: